vincentbernat/thass0.github.io/about.md

 Here, I write about different things I learn along the way, problems I solve, or other potentially only semi-related thoughts I have.

-You can find the things I build on my [GitHub profile](https://github.com/d4ckard).
-The fastest way to contact me is probably via <a href="mailto:{{ site.author.email }}">email</a> or over [Discord](https://discordapp.com/users/566594351522906123).
+You can find the things I build on my [GitHub profile](https://github.com/thass0).
+The fastest way to contact me is via <a href="mailto:{{ site.author.email }}">email</a>.

-I'll graduate high school this summer.
-I am looking to see what's next.
+I'll graduate high school this summer, and I'm looking for internships.
 Feel free to reach out, even just to chat : D